 When traveling this route, Omio customers are departing most frequently from Pisa Centrale and arriving in Paris Gare de Lyon.

-You can find the most popular departure train station for this route, Pisa Centrale, located approximately 0 mile (s) / 0 km from the city center of Pisa.
-The most popular arrival train station in Paris, called Paris Gare de Lyon, is located around 0 mile (s) / 0 km away from its city center.
+You can find the most popular departure train station for this trip, Pisa Centrale, located approximately 0.9 miles (1.5 km) from the city center of Pisa.
+The most popular arrival train station in Paris, called Paris Gare de Lyon, is located around 1.9 miles (3.1 km) away from its city center.

 Here are some other resources that might have the information you need